-- 16 For dose level selection, you state that 'Final dose selection will be performed based on a range finding study comparable to OECD 422'.
-ECHA agrees that all relevant information should be taken into account when selecting dose levels for the OECD TG 443 study. - 17 The aim of the requested test must be to demonstrate whether the classification criteria of the most severe hazard category for sexual function and fertility (Repr.
+- 24 The aim of the requested test must be to demonstrate whether the classification criteria of the most severe hazard category for sexual function and fertility (Repr.
 1B; H360F) and developmental toxicity (Repr.
 1B; H360D) under the CLP Regulation apply for the Substance (OECD TG 443, para.
 22; OECD GD 151, para.
-28; Annex I Section 1.0.1. of REACH and Recital 7, Regulation 2015/282), and whether the Substance meets the criteria for a Substance of very high concern regarding endocrine disruption according to Art.57(f) of

-REACH as well as supporting the identification of appropriate risk management measures in the chemical safety assessment.
+28; introductory part of Annexes IX/X to REACH; Annex I Section 1.0.1. of REACH and Recital 7, Regulation 2015/282), and whether the Substance meets the criteria for a Substance of very high concern regarding endocrine disruption according to Art.57(f) of REACH as well as supporting the identification of appropriate risk management measures in the chemical safety assessment. - 25 To investigate the properties of the Substance for these purposes, the highest dose level must be set on the basis of clear evidence of an adverse effect on sexual function and fertility, but no deaths (i.e., no more than 10% mortality; Annex I, Section 3.7.2.4.4. to the CLP Regulation) or severe suffering such as persistent pain and distress (OECD GD 19, para.
+18) in the P0 animals.

-- 18 To investigate the properties of the Substance for these purposes, the highest dose level must be set on the basis of clear evidence of an adverse effect on sexual function and fertility, but no deaths (i.e., no more than 10% mortality; Annex I, Section 3.7.2.4.4. to the CLP Regulation) or severe suffering such as persistent pain and distress (OECD GD 19, para.
-18) in the P0 animals. - 19 In case there are no clear evidence of an adverse effect on sexual function and fertility, the limit dose of at least 1000 mg/kg bw/day or the highest possible dose level not causing severe suffering or deaths in P0 must be used as the highest dose level.
-A descending sequence of dose levels should be selected to demonstrate any dose-related effect and aiming to establish the lowest dose level as a NOAEL. - 20 In summary: Unless limited by the physical/chemical nature of the Substance, the highest dose level in P0 animals must be as follows: - (1) in case of clear evidence of an adverse effect on sexual function and fertility without severe suffering or deaths in PO animals, the highest dose level in PO animals must be determined based on such clear evidence, or - (2) in the absence of such clear evidence, the highest dose level in PO animals must be set to be the highest possible dose not causing severe suffering or death, or - (3) if there is such clear evidence but the highest dose level set on that basis would cause severe suffering or death, the highest dose level in P0 animals must be set to be the highest possible dose not causing severe suffering or death, or - (4) the highest dose level in P0 animals must follow the limit dose concept. - 21 You have to provide a justification with your study results demonstrating that the dose level selection meets the conditions described above. - 22 Numerical results (i.e. incidences and magnitudes) and description of the severity of effects at all dose levels from the dose range-finding study/ies must be reported to facilitate the assessment of the dose level section and interpretation of the results of the main study. - 2.2.4.
-Cohorts 1A and 1B - 23 Cohorts 1A and 1B belong to the basic study design and must be included.
+- In case there are no clear evidence of an adverse effect on sexual function and fertility, the limit dose of at least 1000 mg/kg bw/day or the highest possible dose level not causing severe suffering or deaths in P0 must be used as the highest dose level.
+A descending sequence of dose levels should be selected to demonstrate any dose-related effect and aiming to establish the lowest dose level as a NOAEL. - 27 In summary: Unless limited by the physical/chemical nature of the Substance, the highest dose level in P0 animals must be as follows: - (1) in case of clear evidence of an adverse effect on sexual function and fertility without severe suffering or deaths in P0 animals, the highest dose level in P0 animals must be determined based on such clear evidence, or - (2) in the absence of such clear evidence, the highest dose level in PO animals must be set to be the highest possible dose not causing severe suffering or death, or - (3) if there is such clear evidence but the highest dose level set on that basis would cause severe suffering or death, the highest dose level in P0 animals must be set to be the highest possible dose not causing severe suffering or death, or - (4) the highest dose level in PO animals must follow the limit dose concept. - 28 You have to provide a justification with your study results demonstrating that the dose level selection meets the conditions described above. - 29 Numerical results (i.e. incidences and magnitudes) and description of the severity of effects at all dose levels from the dose range-finding study/ies must be reported to facilitate the assessment of the dose level section and interpretation of the results of the main study.

+2.2.4.
+Cohorts 1A and 1B

+30 Cohorts 1A and 1B belong to the basic study design and must be included.